craigfrancis/zoomify/readme.txt

 Zoomify
 	http://www.zoomify.com/
-	Where the origional idea came from, but also has issues (and not open source).
+	Original idea came from, but also has issues (and not open source).

 ShiftZoom
 	http://www.netzgesta.de/shiftzoom/